 matches a Token annotation of category "IN" followed by a Location annotation.
 Note that "followed by" in JAPE depends on the annotation types specified in the Input line - the above pattern matches a Token annotation and a Location annotation provided there are no intervening annotations of a type listed in the Input line.
 The Token and Location will not necessarily be immediately adjacent (they would probably be separated by an intervening space).
 In particular the pattern would not match if "SpaceToken" were specified in the Input line.

 The vertical bar "|" is used to denote alternatives.
-For example would match either a Token whose category is "IN" or one whose category is "JJ".
+For example would match either an "IN" Token or a sequence of "JJ" Token and Location.